Our guide to how office plants can make your workplace greener, healthier and more beautiful. Plus tips for choosing the best plants…

 You’ll find office plant companies, like those listed below, throughout the UK.
 We recommend making some initial enquiries to find out what’s involved and how they could help your office become an even better place to work.

 1) Camden Garden Centre – Excellent service and advice.
-We have worked with the Camden Garden Centre team on office projects.

 2) Patch – Providing hand-delivered plants tailored to your workspace